-In the second stanza, the poet gives further description of the place of his revisit.
+In the second stanza, the poet gives a further description of the place of his revisit.
 The gates of the Chapel were closed.
-And the closed door had got written on it ‘Thou Shalt Not.’
+And the closed-door had got written on it ‘Thou Shalt Not.’
 So, the visitor (the poet) turned his attention to the place of the Garden of Love where it used to bloom a number of flowers but found them missing.
-In fact, the very idea of chapel and the negative “Thou Shalt Not” suggests the concept of private property, which is the source of all inequality and helplessness in society.
+In fact, the very idea of the chapel and the negative “Thou Shalt Not” suggests the concept of private property, which is the source of all inequality and helplessness in society.
 The gate is closed to the passerby and on it is inscribed the warning ‘Thou Shalt Not’.
 The warning is emblematic of the classic dictum of the Old Testament God-Jehovah who is seen as a prohibitive and a vindictive tyrant.

 And I saw it was filled with graves,